zathras/jovial_svg/README.md

          rotation, apply to text elements).
       * Bi-directional text is not supported

+## Goals and Package Evolution

 This library was originally written because existing alternatives didn't correctly handle many aspects of SVG.
-This made it impossible to re-purpose existing SVG graphics assets, e.g. from other open-source programs.
+This made it impossible to re-purpose existing SVG graphical assets, e.g. from other open-source programs.
+Additionally, runtime performance wasn't so good, perhaps due to the overhead associated with parsing XML.

 It must be said that the SVG specifications are rather large.
 SVG 2 notably added a rich set of features that aren't needed for a graphics interchange format.
 SVG in browsers also supports scripting and animation.
-Finally, this family of specifications has always been somewhat squishy about conformance and profiling -- there's a whole set of resources devoted to tracking which browsers support which features, and that's with fairly large teams developing browsers over decades.
+Additionally, this family of specifications has always been somewhat squishy about conformance and profiling -- there's a whole set of resources devoted to tracking which browsers support which features, and that's with fairly large and well-funded teams developing browsers over decades.

-However, there are a large set of (quite beautiful!)
+However, there are a large number of (quite beautiful!)
 SVG assets for static images that generally stay within the bounds of SVG 1.1.
-SVG Tiny 1.2 is a reasonable collection of the most important parts of SVG 1.1.
+SVG Tiny 1.2 is a reasonable collection of the most important parts of SVG 1.1 - it was intended as such (though it has since been essentially abandoned).
 One of the challenges in developing this kind of library is deciding which features are essential, and which are gold-plating that are not in wide use.
-For this library informed guesses were necessary at some points.
+For this library, informed guesses were necessary at some points; SVG Tiny provided a solid starting point that a group of experts put considerable thought behind.

 If you come across an SVG
 asset that falls within the scope of this library, but which doesn't render, please try to narrow down what support would be needed in the library, and submit an image that correctly uses that feature in any bug report.
+Contributions can be considered too -- and the binary format has plenty of room for extensibility.

+For the binary format, it is a goal to make it so that new versions of the library continue to read old files.
+Old versions of the library do not need to read new `.si` files, however - the current version will simply fail when it detects the new version number.  `.si` files are intended to be bundled as application resources alongside the library, and not used as a publication format.